ahjustsea/BuyTheDip/index.md

 - **Level 4 exquisite dip** = **Guacamole**.
 What the price (USD) would be if z-score dropped to **-4**.
 - **Level 5 heavenly dip** = **Fondue**.
 What the price (USD) would be if z-score dropped to **-5**.

 Function 2: To get suggestions on what to buy, tweet ***"@bitcoindips !HeyMole whats good?"***.
 Mole will suggest what are currently good dips based on z-scores.
+Also works: "what's tasty?" "where's the heat?".

 #### Mole's notes: